amyreese/znc-push/README.md

     This option is more or less identical to `channel_conditions`, except that it is used to filter notifications for private messages.

+*   `debug = "off"`

+    When set to "on", this option enables debug output for various features, and is useful in troubleshooting problems like failed push notifications.
+Debug output will show up in your `*push` window.

 Roadmap
 -------